HabitatMap/HabitatMap/pages/index.md

     </h2>
     <p>
-      AirCasting Actions has everything you need to get started with air monitoring, whether you’re an individual, an educator, or part of an organized community effort.
+      AirCasting Actions has everything you need to get started with air monitoring, whether you're an individual, an educator, or part of an organized community effort.
       <br>
       <a href="https://aircastingactions.org" target="_blank" class="link--underlined">Explore Tools and Curriculum</a>